Psenter/tictactoe/pseudocode.md

 >How to tell who wins or if it is a tie

->How to tell whos turn it is/which symbol to use
+>How to tell whose turn it is/which symbol to use

 >How to keep track of moves made